 Citations: Click the number (eg. 2.4) next to a statement to read the original text snippet.

-Limitations: If you ask it to explain a certain verse (EG: “Explain BG 2.34”) — 50% of the time it'll pull the wrong verse.
+Limitations: If you ask it to explain a certain verse (EG: “Explain BG 2.34”) – 50% of the time it'll pull the wrong verse.
 This is limitation of all RAG systems due to “needle in a haystack” problem.
 If you want to know meaning of a verse, at least copy-paste the verse and ask it to explain.
+RAG system is prone to hallucination especially when pulling verse numbers.
+For that, ask public LLM.

 Here's the books it draws from whenever you ask it a question: